 If the trouble seems very mild, the director can just slow things down.
 However, at the first sign of real trouble, it is often best to stop the scene and have a review.
 Often, the trouble will subside.
 If it does not go away, then the group may have to wait until the next day to continue.

 Stopping a scene is not usually difficult or a problem.
 Just “rewind” and start again.
 In fact, this can be very therapeutic for a client to know that everything can be done again, perhaps a little differently, to make the most of the scene.

-9. Sand, grit and dirt are good.
-Psychodrama is a somewhat dirty, or nitty-gritty type of therapy.
+8. Some grit and dirt are good.
+Psychodrama is a somewhat dirty or nitty-gritty type of therapy.
 While observing normal rules of cleanliness, trying to “clean up” the scenes can ruin it.

 Use plenty of 3% hydrogen peroxide as a spray before, during and after acting the scenes to clean up the actors.

 At times, directors or other support personnel may not want to “dirty up” a client for the scene.
 This is a mistake.
 Often, the client does not mind it.
 She, usually, has been through it before, so it is not new, and it is not nearly as intense as the first time it occurred.

 9. Make changes along the way, if needed.
 Scenes may need to be altered in many ways, depending upon the client’s response to them.

 At times, having the client “try on” or act out various ways of handling the event or situation is a very important aspect of psychodrama.
 It allows the client to think and act creatively and spontaneously about the event.